Beamanator/fdi/src/components/pages-public/erupt2020/home/homeText.md

 ## Event specifics

-Check out the other tabs on this site to see the the tournament Agenda and scores + rankings after the first day and at the end of the tournament.
+Check out the other tabs on this site to see the tournament Agenda and scores + rankings after the first day and at the end of the tournament.
 Additionally, find below more specific tournament details.

 1. **Fields**: